EricHsia7/ripple.js/README.md

 Color can comes in any format that is supported by browser like `#000000`, `rgba(0, 0, 0, 0.5)`, or `var(--custom-css-variable)`.

 ### Duration
-Duration is a time parameters for animation of a ripple effect, and it's measured in million seconds.
+Duration is a time parameter for animation of a ripple effect, and it's measured in million seconds.

 ### Callback
 Callback is a function that you want to execute when the animation end.
 If it has a selector including multiple elements, you need to use an array to load up all the functions like `[ function() {/*...*/}, function() {/*...*/} ]`.